History of John McEnroe in Timeline

 1983: Second Wimbledon Crown

 In 1983, John McEnroe won his second Wimbledon title, defeating Chris Lewis in straight sets.
-He also took the Masters Grand Prix title and finished the year-end as No. 1 ranking once again.
+He also reached the semifinals of the Australian Open and won the Masters Grand Prix title.

-In 1984, John McEnroe achieved a record of 82–3, marking the highest single-season win rate of the Open Era.
-He also was named the ATP Player of the Year and the ITF World Champion.
+In 1984, John McEnroe achieved a singles match record of 82-3, the best single-season win rate of the Open Era.
+He was also named the ATP Player of the Year and the ITF World Champion for that year.

-In 1984, John McEnroe had his best season, compiling an 82–3 match record, winning 13 singles tournaments including Wimbledon and the US Open, and capturing the year-end No. 1 ranking.
+In 1984, John McEnroe had his best season, compiling an 82–3 match record and winning 13 singles tournaments, including Wimbledon and the US Open.
+He secured the year-end No. 1 ranking.

 In 1984, John McEnroe helped the U.S. win the World Team Cup, defeating Czechoslovakia in the final.

-In 1985, John McEnroe helped the U.S. win the World Team Cup, defeating Czechoslovakia in the final for the second year in a row.
+In 1985, John McEnroe helped the U.S. win the World Team Cup, defeating Czechoslovakia in the final.

 August 1, 1986: Marriage to Tatum O'Neal